Daniel-Gong/daniel-gong.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, I'm Dongyu Gong.
-I am currently a PhD student at [Wu Tsai Institute](https://wti.yale.edu) and Department of Psychology, Yale University.
-My PhD advisor is Professor [Anna Christina (Kia) Nobre](https://en.wikipedia.org/wiki/Anna_Christina_Nobre).
-I was a PhD student at the [University of Oxford](https://www.win.ox.ac.uk/people/dongyu-gong) with Kia, and I moved to Yale after [Kia got her new position at Wu Tsai Institute](https://wti.yale.edu/news/kia-nobre-joins-wu-tsai-institute).
+I am currently a PhD student at Yale University.
+Before transferring to Yale, I was a PhD student at the [University of Oxford](https://www.win.ox.ac.uk/people/dongyu-gong) fully funded by [Clarendon Scholarship](ox.ac.uk/clarendon), [UK Medical Research Council](https://www.ukri.org/councils/mrc/), and [New College](https://www.new.ox.ac.uk/).
+My PhD advisor is Professor [Anna Christina (Kia) Nobre](https://en.wikipedia.org/wiki/Anna_Christina_Nobre) and I moved to Yale after [Kia got her new position at Yale](https://wti.yale.edu/news/kia-nobre-joins-wu-tsai-institute).

 I am interested in both human intelligence and machine intelligence, especially how intelligence emerges from biological systems and artificial systems.
 I believe neuroscience and cogntive science will provide valuable insights for the development of [autonomous machine intelligence](https://openreview.net/pdf?id=BZ5a1r-kVsf) with human-level cognitive abilities.